pimcore/static-resolver-bundle/doc/04_Proxy_Service_Usage.md

 echo $user->getLastName();  // Outputs: Doe
 ```

-### Using ProxyService with LimitedUserInterface
+### Using ProxyService With LimitedUserInterface
-Using the ProxyService with `LimitedUserInterface` to get a decorator proxy object:
+You can use the ProxyService with `LimitedUserInterface` to get a decorator proxy object:

 ```php
 $proxyService = new ProxyService(new RemoteObjectFactory());